Anahkiasen/underscore-php/README.md

 ## A redacted port of Underscore.js

 Underscore.php is a _redacted_ PHP port of Underscore.js.
 Its goal is to ease the working and manipulation of arrays, strings and such in PHP development.
 When I say redacted I mean that all methods were not just imported and converted blatantly — a lot of thought was put into removing methods that were unuseful to PHP developers, changing terms to make them less confusing in a PHP world, and add a lot of new methods and helpers on top of a new elegant syntax.

+### Install Underscore

+To install Underscore.php you can either add it via Composer :

+    "anahkiasen/underscore-php":"dev-master"

+Or if you're using the Laravel framework, via the Artisan CLI :

+    artisan bundle:install underscore

+### Using Underscore

 It can be used both as a static class, and an Object-Oriented class, so both the following are valid :

 ```php